silvacms/documentation/source/buildout.rst

 ``parts``

    Contains software components.
-When you re-run buildout to upgrade your tree **this directory might be deleted**.
+When you re-run buildout to upgrade your installation **this directory might be deleted**.
 You should not make any changes inside it.

 ``profiles``